solana-labs/solana/web3.js/README.md

 ```

 ## Local Network
-The `solana-localnet` program is provide to easily start a test Solana network
+The `solana-localnet` program is provided to easily start a test Solana network
 locally on your machine.
 Docker must be installed.
 The JSON RPC endpoint of
 the local network is `http://localhost:8899`.